mishailovic/VWapi/README.md

 If you want to use StreamingResponse set `USE_STREAMING_RESPONSE` environment variable to `true`.

 # Credits:
+render.py based on https://github.com/adrian-kalinin/TeleWeatherRobot/blob/master/bot/utils/render.py
-Most of the code ~~stolen~~ taken from https://github.com/adrian-kalinin/TeleWeatherRobot huge thanks to its developer @adrian-kalinin
+Huge thanks to its developer @adrian-kalinin

-Weather icons taken from https://github.com/manifestinteractive/weather-underground-icons
+Thx to @notmyst33d for https://github.com/notmyst33d/Dripcons